hasnainmakada-99/hasnainmakada-99/README.md

 - 📱 Android Developer
 - ✍️ Blogger at [Hashnode](https://hasnainm.hashnode.dev) and [Showwcase](https://showwcase.com/hasnainmakada-99)

 I'm a 19-year-old tech enthusiast on a mission!
 Currently, I'm on the exciting journey of pursuing my B.Tech in Computer Engineering.
 But that's just the beginning.
-My heart beats for Open Source and developing cross platform applications, and I'm on the lookout for opportunities to unleash my coding superpowers in a dynamic, cutting-edge organization.
+My heart beats for Open Source and developing cross-platform applications, and I'm on the lookout for opportunities to unleash my coding superpowers in a dynamic, cutting-edge organization.
 Together, let's craft exceptional software that redefines the game! 🚀💻

 ## Quick Facts